 House Sale Fallen Through?

-According a study by Which magazine, in June 2016 as many as 3 out of 10 (28%) people have experienced a house sale fall through.
+There are no guarantees when selling with an estate agent.
+According a study by Which magazine, in June 2016 as many as 3 out of 10 people have experienced a house sale fall through.
+A similar study carried out by the Post Office in 2018 found more than a third of sales fall through.
 And when there’s a shortage of buyers in the market due to fears of a downturn or issues such as Brexit, the fall through rate is at its highest.

 The reason why so many sales fall through is because offers are not legally binding with private treaty (estate agency) sales.
 The system is different in other countries and despite some talk of changes to the process and the introduction of voluntary reservation agreements, the process for selling houses in England and Wales remains inefficient and frustrating for many home sellers.

 It is estimated that at least three out of ten (28%) of house sales fall through.

 Estate agency sales are very unreliable; when a prospective buyer makes an offer to purchase your property, they are not legally committed to their purchase until exchange of contracts.
 Even if both the buyer and the seller have signed contracts and the buyer has transferred a 10% deposit to their solicitor, the sale is not legally binding until both parties’ solicitors have formally executed exchange of contracts.
 Until that time, the seller has to sit and wait, keeping their fingers crossed that everything goes according to plan.
 The usual reasons given for a sale falling through are:

 🔲 Survey – Buyers often get cold feet if their survey report highlights problems e.g the need for extensive repairs.
 TIP: It can be a good idea to alert prospective buyers to any known issues as early as possible, to avoid wasting time later in the process.